Code52/pretzel/CONTRIBUTING.md

 ## Coding conventions

 We are following as much as possible the [C# coding conventions](https://msdn.microsoft.com/en-us/library/ff926074.aspx).
 We prefer spaces over tab for indentation.
+We have an [editorconfig](http://EditorConfig.org) [file](./.editorconfig) if you use an editor or plugin respecting it.

 ## Testing